sagargoswami2001/Dark-Mode-Toggle/README.md

 # Dark Mode Toggle
-This is Basic Dark Mode Button Using HTML, CSS &amp; JavaScript
+This is Basic Dark Mode Toggle Button Using HTML, CSS &amp; JavaScript